Inheritance tax (IHT) was introduced approximately 30 years ago. It broadly charges to tax certain lifetime gifts of capital and estates on death.

 If the sale is to a family member, a sale of the whole property is outside the POA rules but the sale of only a part is caught if the sale was on or after 7 March 2005.
 There is no apparent logic in this date.

-The cash you receive under such a scheme will be part of your IHT estate but you may be able to give this away later.
+The cash you receive under such a scheme will be part of your IHT estate.
+However, you may be able to give this away later.

-Wills are not affected by the regime and so it is more important than ever to ensure you have a tax-efficient Will.
+Wills are not affected by the regime.
+It is more important than ever to ensure you have a tax-efficient Will.

 How we can help